Faithful-Resource-Pack/Docs/index.md

 </p>

 <h1>Welcome to The Docs.</h1>
-<p align="justify">Here you will find documentation and guides related to the Faithful Project, including the Faithful Resources Packs, Discord bots and website.</p>
+<p align="justify">Here you will find documentation and guides related to the Faithful Project, including the Faithful Resource Packs, Discord bots and website.</p>

 <h2>Tags</h2>
 <ul class="no-heads">